VanOvermeire/rusty-cdk/README.md

 ## TODO

+- Debug + Clone for builder enums?
 - Pick a style for ids (camelcase?)
 - Allow overriding of Lambda log group
+  - Similarly, allow overriding of other resources like Bucket Policy of website
 - Multiple queue/topic policy = only last one is applied
   - Merge the policies during build?
 Too bad that this is not transparent though
     - Prefer the user policy id, not our generated one